peteraba/peteraba.com/content/blog/docker-for-php-developers.md

 #### Check the magento2 codebase with phpmetrics in minutes

-[Magento 2](https://github.com/magento/magento2.git) is out, let's get some idea about the code base by running [phpmetrics](http://www.phpmetrics.org/) on it.
+[Magento 2](https://github.com/magento/magento2.git) is out, so let's get some idea about the code base by running [phpmetrics](http://www.phpmetrics.org/) on it.

 ```bash
 host$ docker pull peteraba/php:5.6-cli